 "The purpose of Grotonfest is really to strengthen the bond of community," explained event planner Jane Bouvier.
 "Certainly we want to make it a time when the whole community can get together for one day, but we also want to give local businesses a chance to really show what they have and who they are."

 And rain or no, bad weather ought not to interfere with such aspirations.

-With its mix of advertising, crafts, food, music, entertainment, and, of course, local politicians, Grotonfest has attracted as many as 5,000 to 6,000 people in past years and Bouvier expects no different this time.
+With its mix of advertising, crafts, food, music, entertainment, and, of course, local politicians, Grotonfest has attracted as many as 5,000 to 6,000 people

 To keep those numbers up, this year's event will include as many as 160 booths manned by an array of business people, crafters and local politicians.

 "This year there'll be a good mix of artisans, businesses, nonprofits and food," confirmed Bouvier.

 With entertainment a big part of Grotonfest, Bouvier said a full set has once again been lined up so that there will be something going on the entire day.
 Acts include Animal Adventures, Irish singer Brian Corcoran, the Centerstage Dancers, the Powderhouse Gang barbershop quartet, the Nashoba Valley Dance Academy, and live demonstrations by Planet Gymnastics, Luth Karate and Buddha Neste Yoga.

 Also as in past years, food will not be neglected, with local restaurateurs strongly represented, including Gibbet Hill Grill, Bull Run Restaurant, Devens Grill, Groton-Pepperell Rotary, Blackbird Café, the Bistro, The Natural Market, Main Street Café, West Groton Fire Department, Charlotte's, the Slush Lady, various nonprofit organizations and more.